Skip to content

 The Climate Finance Accelerator

+The Climate Finance Accelerator South Africa (CFA-SA) is now accepting applications for the 2026 cohort.
 Preparing projects that are attractive to investors is challenging.
 Low carbon projects are often perceived as higher risk as new technologies and business models are not widely understood.
 Regulatory and policy barriers can also create blockages in accessing capital at scale.

 The Climate Finance Accelerator (CFA) is a global technical assistance programme funded by the UK government to directly support climate projects to access finance.
 The CFA partners with emerging economies with the aim of encouraging the flows of finance required to deliver on countries’ ambition to limit global warming to 1.5°C.